RolnickLab/ami-ml/research/global_moth_model/README.md

 # Global Moth Model
-Research related to the development of a global moth model for automated insect monitoring.
+Research related to the development of a global moth species classification model for automated moth monitoring.